What's Included in a Gulet Charter?

 Most gulet charters operate on a Full Board basis.
 This typically covers:

 - Breakfast: A lavish spread often featuring local cheeses, olives, fresh bread, eggs, jams, tomatoes, and cucumbers.
+Plus, tea, coffee, bread and cereals.

 3. Accommodation and Onboard Amenities